-Belgium has the most liberal euthanasia laws in the world.
-You can end your life here by simply telling a doctor that you have unbearable physical or mental suffering.
+In Belgium, you can end your life by simply telling a doctor that you have unbearable physical or mental suffering.

 Terminally ill children of any age can receive a lethal injection if their parents agree with the child's wishes.

 Woman Euthanized for Being 'Incurably Depressed'

 The mother of Belgian university professor Tom Mortier was euthanized in 2012 because, even though she was physically healthy, she was said to be "incurably depressed."

 "My mother, who was physically healthy, because of her mental problems, received a lethal injection from an oncologist," Mortier said.

 It was done without his or the family's knowledge.
 He was contacted by the hospital the day after his mother was killed.

 "My mother had a severe mental problem," Mortier explained, "She had to cope with depression throughout her life.
 She was treated for years by psychiatrists, and the contact between us was broken.
 A year later, she received a lethal injection."

 Mortier filed a complaint with the medical board and then with a Belgian prosecutor but was turned away.
 With the help of Alliance Defending Freedom, Mortier appealed his case to the European Court of Human Rights, which has agreed to hear it.

 "How can someone like that be euthanized in a democratic western country without the family members even being aware that it was happening?" asks Mortier's legal counsel Robert Clarke, Director of European Advocacy at ADF International.